-Ephraim Mogale Local Municipality is located within the Sekhukhune District Municipality, in Limpopo Province.
-The name of the Municipality was changed from Greater Marble-Hall to Ephraim Mogale by an amendment of section 12 notice in Provincial Gazette No 1721 by General notice 10 of 2010 on the 28th January 2010 with new Logo and slogan Re Hlabolla Sechaba which means "We Develop Our People".
+Ephraim Mogale Local Municipality is located within the Sekhukhune District Municipality, in the Limpopo Province of South Africa.
+The name of the Municipality was changed from Greater Marble-Hall to Ephraim Mogale by an amendment of Section 12 notice in Provincial Gazette No 1721 by General notice 10 of 2010 on the 28th January 2010 with new Logo and slogan "Re Hlabolla Sechaba" which means "We Develop Our People".

-The Ephraim Mogale Local Municipality is a rural town with a populations of over 127,1684, incorporating 33,936 households according to the latest Household Survey 2016 which also reflected a youthful population although unemployment and poverty levels are significantly high.
-The Ephraim Mogale Local Municipality is the second smallest of the five local municipalities comprising the Sekhukhune District municipality, constituting 14.4% of the area with 1911.07 square kilometres and sub-divided into 16 wards.
+The Ephraim Mogale Local Municipality is a rural town with a population of over 127168, incorporating 33,936 households according to the latest Household Survey 2016 which also reflected a youthful population with significant unemployment and poverty levels.
+The Ephraim Mogale Local Municipality is the second smallest of the five local municipalities within the Sekhukhune District Municipality frontiers.
+Ephraim Mogale Local Municipality constitutes 14.4% of the area with 1911.07 square kilometres and sub-divided into 16 wards.
 Land ownership is mostly traditional and the municipality is predominantly rural with about 56 settlements, most of which are villages.

 The configuration of the municipal area and the existing spatial pattern together with contributory factors of land ownership are impediments to the successful implementation of a development strategy to achieve the four developmental outcomes proposed in the White Paper on Local Government.
-Restricted access to land by the Municipality due to inhibitive land cost (privately owned land) and statutory deterrents; state owned land under tribal custodianship, would exacerbate attempts by the Council to orchestrate and encourage the development of a beneficial spatial pattern within the municipal area
+Restricted access to land by the Municipality due to inhibitive land cost (privately owned land) and statutory deterrents; state owned land under tribal custodianship, would exacerbate attempts by the Council to orchestrate and encourage the development of a beneficial spatial pattern within the municipal area.